canonical/mir/doc/sphinx/make-your-own-compositor.md

 }
 ```

-You can see it's barely longer than the usual C++ "Hello, world!" example.
-This
-code gives you a minimal compositor with basic window management
+This program creates a floating window manager with basic window management
 capabilities such as controlling multiple windows, minimizing and maximizing,
-handling input, etc...
+and handling mouse input.
 This is done with the help of MirAL (Mir Abstraction
-Layer) which gives you a high level interface to work with Mir!
+Layer) which gives you a high level interface to work with Mir.

 #### Dependencies
 To compile, you'll need to install `libmiral`, and